txt/se25fall/docs/syllabus.md

   Projects were all group members are not active in discussions  will either lose marks    (or the offending student will be expelled from that group).

-### Attendance
+## Attendance

 - Lectures are twice a week.
 - Lectures will be recorded.
-- Attendance is not mandatory, but highly recommended.
+- Attendance is not mandatory, but if you do not attend, you cannot do the quizes.

-If, for a quiz, you must be absence for a reason sanction by the university, contact the lecturer before time and other arrangements will be made.
+If, any activity, you must be absence for a reason sanction by the university, contact the lecturer before time and other arrangements will be made.
 Those sanctioned events are: